ElBrAyAn1967/Monad_tem1/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`

-- Edit your smart contracts in `packages/hardhat/contracts`
-- Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
-For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/hardhat/deploy`

 ## Contract Verification